jo3kim/Graduate-Qualitative-Research/README.md

-# Graduate-Qualitative-Research
+## Graduate-Qualitative-Research
-The Emotional Effects of Multiple Season Ending Injuries in Collegiate Athletes
+"The Emotional Effects of Multiple Season Ending Injuries in Collegiate Athletes"

+Attached to the file are the process of how the research was conducted in a Manuscript, with also the PPT findings.